DhruvDh/project_2_itcs_6114/ques_2/README.md

 # ITCS 6114 - Project 2 - Question 1

+> Note - I tried providing executables for Mac too, but the program won't compile on Mac for some reason.
+As such, I hope the Windows binaries can be used instead.
+It runs perfectly fine on my machine

 ## Introduction

 We're required to compute legal moves for chess pieces after telling the computer where the piece was located.
 I did not like this way of interacting with the program, and instead chose to simulate a chess board with only one team playing, which requires the same computation of possible legal moves, but provides a much better way of interacting with the program.